 - Recycle water – you can use cooled bath, shower or washing-up water to water your plants.
 Just make sure it's not too greasy and avoid re-using water containing strong cleaning products.

-- Water by can – rather than soaking your garden with a hose which gushes 16 litres of water a minute, fill a watering can and give the garden a gentle sprinkle.
-If any water is left over, you can save it for another day.
+- Water by can – rather than soaking your garden with a a sprinkler or a hose which gushes 16 litres of water a minute, fill a watering can and give the garden a gentle sprinkle.
+If any water is left over, save it for another day – this can save you £300 year.
+If you do use a hose, fit a trigger gun to save water and up to £210 a year on your bills.

 - Sponge your car – a hose pipe sprays 16 litres of water a minute.
 Next time you wash your car, use a bucket and sponge instead.
 If the water isn’t too soapy, you can use it to water your garden afterwards.